|

 FOSSILIZED WALRUS

-IVORY PINS: The Walrus pins come
+IVORY PINS: The fossilized walrus pins come

 in a multitude of beautiful colors and patterns.
 I